Are My Tax Dollars Paying for Abortion?

 The U.S. Supreme Court has ruled consistently that there is no right to financial assistance in obtaining an abortion.
 Furthermore, governments can choose to fund or promote pregnancy/childbirth without having to equally fund abortions.

 Many international organizations support abortion as a means for population control overseas.
 Ronald Reagan first addressed the issue of funding these groups by announcing a new policy while at a summit in Mexico City.
 This “Mexico City Policy” withdrew federal funding through our USAID program for organizations that provide abortions or promote the legalization of abortion in other countries.
 This policy is implemented through an executive order, depending on the views of each new president.
 President Reagan, both Presidents Bush, and President Trump implemented the Mexico City Policy.
-Presidents Clinton and Obama suspended it.
+Presidents Clinton, Obama, and Biden suspended it.

-Planned Parenthood receives more than $500 million dollars in taxpayer funding every year.
+Planned Parenthood receives more than $600 million dollars in taxpayer funding every year.
 Much of their taxpayer money comes through Medicaid, which is jointly funded by federal and state taxpayers.
-Currently 17 states add their own state taxpayer dollars to pay directly for abortions.
+Currently 16 states add their own state taxpayer dollars to pay directly for abortions.
 They also receive many taxpayer dollars through the Title X family planning program.
 There is zero meaningful separation of staff, facilities, and operational costs at Planned Parenthood clinics between government-funded services and abortions.
 Federal contract rules allow taxpayer funds to pay staff salaries, supplies, and facility costs on a “pro-rated” basis.
 It is merely an accounting gimmick; tax dollars literally pay the rent and energy costs to keep abortion clinics running and funds staff that help perform abortions.
-Planned Parenthood claims abortion is inseparable from their mission, and with half of their budget coming from taxpayers, it’s safe to say our tax dollars are inseparable from their abortion mission.
-Recent annual reports show Planned Parenthood’s dramatic increase in taxpayer funding has led them to expand abortion while cutting clients and other health services.
+Planned Parenthood claims abortion is inseparable from their mission, and with a significant portion of their budget coming from taxpayers, it’s safe to say our tax dollars are inseparable from their abortion mission.
+Their annual reports show Planned Parenthood’s dramatic increase in taxpayer funding has led them to expand abortion while cutting clients and other health services.